TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 likely to work, and wrapper objects may be needed on the client if the DOM objects are accessed via CORBA.
-While this does require some additional consideration for CORBA DOM clients, the implementers with experience using DOM over CORBA from Python do not consider this a problem.
+While this does require some additional consideration for CORBA DOM clients, the implementers with experience using DOM over CORBA kutoka Python do not consider this a problem.
 Attributes that are declared ``readonly`` may not restrict write access in all DOM implementations.

 In the Python DOM API, accessor functions are not required.
-If provided, they should take the form defined by the Python IDL mapping, but these methods are considered unnecessary since the attributes are accessible directly from Python.
+If provided, they should take the form defined by the Python IDL mapping, but these methods are considered unnecessary since the attributes are accessible directly kutoka Python.
 "Set" accessors should never be provided for ``readonly`` attributes.

 The IDL definitions do not fully embody the requirements of the W3C DOM API,